Back to the home page

 Windows 10: change a couple of settings4.
 For Windows 10, you have to do some settings changes before you can install Linux Mint next to it.
 Don't omit them; they're essential!

 The actual installation5. a.
-Boot your computer from the Mint DVD (are the BIOS settings OK for booting from a DVD?), hit the space bar and choose "Check disc for defects", thus performing an integrity check on the DVD.
+Boot your computer from the Mint DVD or USB thumb drive (are the BIOS settings OK for booting from that?), and choose "Check the integrity of the medium", thus performing an integrity check on the DVD / USB thumb drive.
 The DVD has to be completely error free.
 If it's not, burn a new DVD at low speed (4 x).

 b.
-After a few seconds, the Mint DVD will boot automatically.
+A few seconds after a successful completion if the check, the Mint DVD will boot automatically.
 In the trial (live) session you can find out if all your hardware works like it should.
 Note: in the live session Mint functions much slower than usual!

 c.
-You can start the installation by clicking the special desktop shortcut for it.
+You can start the installation by clicking the special desktop shortcut for it, called "Install Linux Mint".
 The installer will start by asking you a couple of questions.
 Only after you have made a choice for partitioning, installation will begin.

 You'll be presented with this window (click on the picture to enlarge it):